 LEX Markets Investment Options

 LEX Markets offers investment options in individual commercial properties assessed and vetted by the firm.
-After IPO and stock purchase of $250, the shares trade on a secondary market owned by LEX called LEX ATS (Alternative Trading System), much like stocks do on an exchange.
+After the IPO and stock purchase of $250, the individual shares trade on a secondary trading market owned by LEX called LEX ATS (Alternative Trading System), much like stocks do on an exchange.
 NASDAQ powers LEX ATS, so the underlying technology is reliable.

 LEX Markets Pricing

 The minimum investment requirement is the price of one share at IPO – this is set at $250, and the property equity percentage varies between deals.
 After IPO, tradable share costs vary on the secondary trading market.

 LEX Market Portfolios

 The exciting thing about LEX Markets is the variety and options of available real estate offerings.
 You can check out their current equities, primarily commercial real estate, at any time on their properties page.
 Here, you can also see the current share pricing for each property.

 LEX Market Performance

 LEX Markets has a current historical annual client return of 17.4% – but, since they are so new, we’d like to see some more data as the years go on, although these returns are exciting… especially as the wheels fall off of the stock market.

 Strengths and Weaknesses